ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

        :link: legal
        :link-type: ref

-        Verifies that the project ships with the right legal framework to protect ANSYS, Inc. intellectual property.
+        Verifies that the project ships with the right legal framework to protect Ansys intellectual property.

     .. grid-item-card:: :octicon:`gear` Technical
        :link: technical
        :link-type: ref

-        Verifies that the project is compliant with ANSYS, Inc. software guidelines and best practices.
+        Verifies that the project is compliant with Ansys software guidelines and best practices.

 .. important::